Project Initiation Document (PID)

-This article explains the Project Initiation Document or PID in a practical way.
-After reading it, you will understand the basics of this powerful project management tool.
+Project Initiation Document (PID): this article explains the Project Initiation Document or PID in a practical way.
+In addition to what it is, this article also highlights the necessary documentation, a composition of a PID, its purpose and the process of approval.
+After reading you will understand the basics of this project management and Prince2 tool.
+Enjoy reading!

 What is a Project Initiation Document (PID)?